 Some people have surgery only to find that the appendix is normal and not inflamed.

-The inflamed appendix is found and cut off at the first part of the large bowel (large intestine) - the caecum.
+In a surgical removal of the appendix, the inflamed appendix is found and cut off at the first part of the large bowel (large intestine) - the caecum.
 The hole this leaves in the caecum is stitched up to stop contents from the gut leaking out.
 Antibiotic medicine is given before surgery to reduce the risk of infection developing at the site of the operation.

 Sometimes antibiotics are used to delay surgery until the appendicitis has calmed a little.
 This may make the surgery safer and reduces the risk that the appendix will burst at operation.